Home

 How it appears on labels: Retinol, Retinyl Palmitate, Retinyl Acetate, Retinaldehyde, Tretinoin, Adapalene, Tazarotene, Isotretinoin

-High-dose vitamin A (retinol) has been linked to birth defects, particularly of the skull and cardiovascular system.
-Topical products absorb at low rates, but ACOG and the FDA consistently advise avoiding exposure during pregnancy.
+The birth defects linked to vitamin A, particularly of the skull and cardiovascular system, come from high-dose oral vitamin A and oral retinoids.
+Topical products absorb at low rates and have not been shown to cause harm, but ACOG and the FDA still advise avoiding exposure during pregnancy as a precaution.

 2. High-strength salicylic acid